astuto/astuto-docs/docs/webhooks/common-webhooks.md

 In this tutorial, we are going to create a webhook that automatically creates a new Trello Card in a specific Trello List every time a new feedback is submitted to Astuto.
 However, there are many more Trello integrations you can create (e.g. by changing the Trello endpoint URL or the webhook's trigger).

 :::info Trello API documentation
-To further customize your Trello integration, we suggest to read [Trello REST API](https://developer.atlassian.com/cloud/trello/rest) for a comprehensive list of endpoints and parameters.
+To further customize your Trello integration or create new ones, we suggest to read [Trello REST API](https://developer.atlassian.com/cloud/trello/rest) for a comprehensive list of endpoints and parameters.
 :::

 To create a webhook for Trello integration, we need to create a Trello Power-Up.